How To Download iPhone/iPad Apps Without Using an Apple ID

 Officially, the reason for the changes was to support enterprises that used iTunes to manage multiple devices, but anyone can use it.
 Here’s how you can deploy apps in a business environment with iTunes:

 - Visit this page on the Apple website.

 - Select the text link that relates to your computer OS.

 - Connect, register and sync as you normally would.

-Using iTunes 12.6.3 is a far better alternative than jailbreaking or using third party app installers. iTunes may be restrictive but it is entirely for our own benefit!
+Using iTunes 12.6.2 is a far better alternative than jailbreaking or using third-party app installers. iTunes may be restrictive, but it is entirely for our own benefit!

-If you’re an Apple device user, you might want to check out other TechJunke articles, including How to Cancel App Store Subscriptions via iOS and iTunes and How to Use iOS 12 iPhone Battery Usage and Battery Health Information.
+If you’re an Apple device user, you might want to check out other TechJunke articles, such as How to Cancel App Store Subscriptions via iOS and iTunes or How to Use iOS 12 iPhone Battery Usage and Battery Health Information.